 Humans have been heating with wood for a good long time.
 Since that first fire, we have only improved our wood heating systems and increased our knowledge on the best wood to burn for heat.
 Industry experts know there are many advantages to heating with wood – renewability, sustainability and efficiency, but not all wood – or wood burners – are created equal.

 Gasification vs Wood Stove

 Wood stoves produce smoke and leave behind ash that needs to be cleaned and disposed of regularly.
-All that smoke and ash represents untapped energy that could be used more efficiently.
-It also means a lot more smoke going into the air creating air pollution.
+All that smoke and ash can also represents untapped energy that could be used more efficiently.

-Gasification boilers or outdoor wood furnaces use a three step process that results in less wasted fuel and more heat from your wood compared to traditional wood stoves and fireplaces.
+Gasification boilers or outdoor wood furnaces use a three step process that uses more of that untapped energy and results in less wasted fuel and more heat from your wood.

 Types of Wood

 Wood fuel is great, especially if you have easy access to firewood on your property.
 But not all wood is created equal.
 Two factors determine if a wood is good to burn or not — water and density.

 Hardwoods, with their low sap content and high density make the best types of firewood.
 Softwood burns faster and produces less heat.
 However, that isn’t the full picture.
 Some woods also have a naturally higher heat value than others that are improved by seasoning.

 Seasoning your wood – or drying the wood before burning – is one of the most important things you can do.
 Moisture content plays a role in how a type of wood burns.
 Because of its high moisture content, green wood – or undried wood – is pretty inefficient to burn.
 At 50 percent moisture content, green wood is pretty wet.